arnav197/asic-design-class/README.md

 <img src="imagessessionfive\block.png" alt="Step 1.1" width="400"/> <br>

-1. Program Counter: The Program Counter (PC) is a critical component in a RISC-V CPU (and any CPU in general), responsible for keeping track of the address of the next instruction to be executed.
+1. **Program Counter**: The Program Counter (PC) is a critical component in a RISC-V CPU (and any CPU in general), responsible for keeping track of the address of the next instruction to be executed.
 Understanding the role and implementation of the PC is fundamental when designing or working with a RISC-V CPU.
-2. Instruction Fetch: Instruction fetch is the first stage in the instruction execution cycle of a RISC-V CPU.
+2. **Instruction Fetch**: Instruction fetch is the first stage in the instruction execution cycle of a RISC-V CPU.
 It involves retrieving the instruction pointed to by the Program Counter (PC) from memory so that it can be decoded and executed in subsequent stages.
-3. Instruction Decode: Instruction decode is the second stage in the instruction execution cycle of a RISC-V CPU.
+3. **Instruction Decode**: Instruction decode is the second stage in the instruction execution cycle of a RISC-V CPU.
 After an instruction is fetched from memory, it needs to be interpreted, or "decoded," to understand what operation is to be performed and which operands are involved.
 The decoding process involves breaking down the binary instruction into its constituent fields, such as opcode, source registers, destination registers, and immediate values.
-4. Register File Read: The read register file is a component that contains a collection of registers used to store data during instruction execution.
+4. **Register File Read**: The read register file is a component that contains a collection of registers used to store data during instruction execution.
 Instructions typically involve accessing data from these registers, with the instruction indicating which registers to read.
 The retrieved data is then used as operands for operations carried out by the ALU or other CPU components.
-5. Register File Write: In a RISC-V CPU, the register file write operation is a critical part of the instruction execution process, particularly during the write-back stage of the pipeline.
+5. **Register File Write**: In a RISC-V CPU, the register file write operation is a critical part of the instruction execution process, particularly during the write-back stage of the pipeline.
 This is where the results of computations or data from memory are written back to a register in the register file
-6. ALU: The Arithmetic Logic Unit (ALU) in a RISC-V CPU is a key component responsible for performing arithmetic and logical operations.
+6. **ALU**: The Arithmetic Logic Unit (ALU) in a RISC-V CPU is a key component responsible for performing arithmetic and logical operations.
 The ALU receives inputs from the register file or immediate values from instructions and produces results that are either stored back into registers, used for branching decisions, or forwarded to other components like memory.
-7. Data Memory: n a RISC-V CPU, data memory is a crucial component that stores and retrieves data required during program execution.
+7. **Data Memory**: n a RISC-V CPU, data memory is a crucial component that stores and retrieves data required during program execution.
 Data memory is involved in load and store operations, where data is either read from or written to memory.

+## Fetch and Decode

 ### Program Counter
 The program counter is implemented according to the condition specified in the lab as follows: